 Assets = Liabilities + Owner’s Equity + Revenue – Expenses

-This type of accounting equation reflects the relationship between the balance sheet and the income statement.
-The result of the income statement is the net profit, which is the difference between revenues and expenses for the reporting period and is the main reason for the change in equity.
+This type of accounting equation reflects the relationship between the balance sheet and income statement.
+The income statement shows the company’s net profit, which is the difference between revenues and expenses for a specified reporting period.
+Net profit is the biggest reason for a change in equity.

 Accounting equation and balance

-Everything in business as in life should be balanced, and this balance in the market is achieved with the help of a basic accounting equation.
-Even if you are not an accountant and a finance expert, you probably heard about the balance sheet as an element that everyone is talking about and which everyone attaches the highest importance.
+Everything in business, as in life, should be balanced.
+This balance is achieved with the help of a basic accounting question.
+Even if you are not an accountant or finance expert, you probably have some idea of what the balance sheet is and how important it is to the financial health of a business